paradedb/paradedb/pg_columnar/README.md

 ## Benchmarks

-To run benchmarks locally for development, first enter the `pg_columnar/` directory before running `cargo clickbench`.
-This runs a minified version of the ClickBench benchmark suite on a purely in-memory version of `pg_columnar`.
-As of writing, this is the only functional benchmark suite as we haven't built persistence in our TableAM.
-Once we do, you can run the full suite using on-disk storage via `cargo clickbench cold`.
+To run benchmarks locally, first enter the `pg_columnar/` directory before running `cargo clickbench`.
+This runs a minified version of the ClickBench benchmark suite on `pg_columnar`.

-what ot do with the benchmarks

-both in /benchmarks

-or both in benchmark/ in their respective subproject (?)

-or I put the specific for each extension benchmarking directly in it, and in the benchmarks/ I just put the benchmarks for workflows which combine both types of workloads?